 - Click here to access the register.

 - Providing workers without a GLA licence is a criminal offence that carries a sentence of up to 10 years in prison.

 The GLA carry out compliance inspections and can revoke licences and prosecute labour users.
 In 2014 they carried out nearly 100 Compliance Inspections, the majority of which were employment agencies.

-Many are calling for an extension of the GLA’s remit to other sectors, which could mean agencies who regularly supply freelancers and contractors could come under their remint.
-The current Government have said they will consult on the best way to use the GLA – with sectors of concern being the care industry, construction and hospitality.
-In September 2015 the Government announced they would start the consultation this autumn
+Many are calling for an extension of the GLA’s remit to other sectors, which could mean agencies who regularly supply freelancers and contractors could come under their remit.
+The current government have said they’ll consult on the best way to use the GLA – the care, construction and hospitality industries will be the sectors of greatest concern.
+In September 2015 the Government announced they would start the consultation this autumn.

 The Labour Party, in their 2015 election manifesto, said it would extend the remit of the GLA where there is evidence of abuse of workers.

 In October 2015 the Government launched a consultation into extending the GLA’s powers to identify worker exploitation and breaches of the National Minimum Wage across other industry sectors – which could include car washers, hospitality, cleaners, care homes and construction companies.
-In early 2016 it was confirmed that the GLA will be retitled the Gangmasters and Labour Abuse Authority, with a remit to investigate worker exploitation in any sector and regardless of how they are employed.
-More details to follow…..
+In early 2016 it was confirmed that the GLA will be retitled the Gangmasters and Labour Abuse Authority, with a remit to investigate worker exploitation in any sector and regardless of how they’re employed.
+More details to follow.